anVSS1/EmoBot/README.md

 # 🧠 EmoBot — Multilingual Emotion-Aware Chatbot

 EmoBot is an emotion-savvy chatbot that *feels* your vibe.
 It detects emotions in your messages using a fine-tuned **XLM-RoBERTa** model and responds with emotion-aligned text generated via the **Gemini API**.
-Whether you're angry, sad, joyful, or just chillin', EmoBot’s got a response that *gets you* — in English and French.
+Whether you're angry, sad, joyful, or just chillin', EmoBot’s got a response that *gets you* — in different languages.

 ---